Arrival in Sri Lanka

 Friday: The morning will be spent at projects and then it's back to your homestay to pack for the jungle weekend.
 This weekend is for you to get to know the other volunteers, both in your area and further afield.
 There are a variety of activities for you to get stuck into: rock sliding, cliff jumping and white water rafting.

 You can find out more about your first week here.

 The Jungle Weekend

-The Jungle Weekend is the only weekend we plan for you and takes place on your first weekend, unless you’re a Coordinator, in which case, yours will be later in your placement.
+The Jungle Weekend is the only weekend we plan for you and takes place on your first weekend, unless you’re a Peer Mentor, in which case, yours will be later in your placement.